AaltoGIS/IntroSDA/README.md

-# Spatial Analytics
+# Introduction to Spatial Data Analysis

-Site for "Spatial Analytics" -course at the Dept. Built Environment, Aalto University
+Site for "Introduction to Spatial Data Analysis" -course at the Dept. Built Environment, Aalto University.